Kvinde der oplever hårtab

 Medication side effects can be a cause of hair loss because some drugs affect the body's natural processes that control hair growth.
 Medications can disrupt hair follicles in their growth phase, which can lead to a condition known as telogen effluvium, where hair enters a dormant phase and then falls out.
 Chemotherapy, blood pressure medication, antidepressants and certain hormone treatments are examples of medications that can cause hair loss.
 This type of hair loss is often temporary and stops when the medication is discontinued or adjusted.

-Why do you lose hair as a man?
+Why am I losing hair as a man?

 Male pattern hair loss, also known as androgenetic alopecia or male pattern baldness, is a common condition that affects many men to varying degrees.
 The primary cause of hair loss in men is genetic predisposition.
 If you have a family history of hair loss, chances are higher that you will experience it too.
 Hormones also play a crucial role, especially the male hormone dihydrotestosterone (DHT).
 DHT can cause hair follicles to shrink, resulting in thinning hair and eventually hair loss.